Why Mulch Delivery & Installation Costs Matter in 2025

 Shredded Bark Mulch Image

-• Advantages: This mulch is eco-friendly, as it decomposes naturally and adds nutrients to the soil.
+• Pros: This mulch is eco-friendly, as it decomposes naturally and adds nutrients to the soil.
 It also holds moisture well, helping maintain plant hydration.

-• Drawbacks: Because it decomposes over time, shredded bark will need to be replaced every 1–2 years, adding to long-term costs.
+• Cons: Because it decomposes over time, shredded bark will need to be replaced every 1–2 years, adding to long-term costs.

 Wood Chips